learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 Note that the index has not changed.
-That's because the code we wrote when we set the index to the 'State' column returns a copy of the DataFrame object with the index set to 'State'--by default, it does not mutate original `pivot` object.
+That's because the code we wrote when we set the index to the `'State'` column returns a copy of the DataFrame object with the index set to `'State'` -- by default, it does not mutate original `pivot` object.

 If we want to do that, we'll need to capture the new object returned by updating the contents of the `pivot` variable.